AstroPatty/heinlein/README.md

 Catalogs (plaintext (csv, tsv etc), sqlite)
 Masks (.fits, .reg, mangle)

 Interested in adding something to these lists?
-Don't hesitate to add it in "Issues"
+Don't hesitate to add it in "Issues."